Geinzit/BombasticBulletDodger/README.md

 Dave Henokh Liong 3035902415

 # General Description
 The player will dodge incoming bullets from all sides of the map by controlling their body.
-The player has three hearts, and the game ends when the player gets hit with three bullets (1 bullet deals 1 heart).
+The player has three hearts, and the game ends when the player's health reaches zero (1 bullet deals 1 heart).
 During the game, healing items will randomly spawn, which will increase the player's heart by 1.
 After the game ends, the score of the player is printed, which is calculated by how much time the player survives.
 Goodluck on the battlefield!

 # Game rules:
 1. Use WASD to control the player movements (the character '@').